 First Method – Disconnect Any External Devices on Your Computer

-By disconnecting all external devices connected to your computer may save you from fiddling with some settings in your computer.
+Disconnecting all external devices connected to your computer may save you from fiddling with some settings in your computer.
 Try removing external devices such as flash drives, external hardware, and other peripherals, and leave the mouse and keyboard.

 After removing all external devices, restart your computer and check if the issue has been solved.

 If the Windows 10 Error “Your PC ran into a problem and needs to restart” Blue Screen has been solved by disconnecting all external devices, then one of the devices might be faulty.
-In this case, we suggest keeping them disconnected and replace them with a different one.
+In this case, we suggest keeping them disconnected and replacing them with a different one.

 Second Method – Boot Your Computer in Safe Mode